opentmf/opentmf-clients-base/README.md

 ### 1.0.4
 - Updates to pia-web-clients 1.0.8, for fewer dependencies for the reactive WebClient.
 - Updates Spring Boot version to 3.4.1
+### 1.0.5
+- Changes the types of the GenericClient from String to Object to cover broader use cases.
+- Updates Spring Boot version to 3.4.3